 - Melt butter over medium-low heat on a large skillet.
 When warm, scoop out 1/4 c of batter and pour onto pan (you can cook more than one at a time depending on the size of your pan).
 Flip pancakes when slightly golden on one side and allow other side to cook evenly.
 Transfer to a cooling rack when they’re cooked all the way through.
 Repeat this step until batter is gone.

-- When ready to serve I reccomend topping pancakes with a drizzle of honey and a little butter!
+- When ready to serve I recommend topping pancakes with a drizzle of honey or syrup and a little butter!
 To store any leftovers wrap tightly in a sealed container and refrigerate or freeze until ready to enjoy.